Meme1079/PsychWiki/PsychWiki_Source/Basics of Coding.md

 ```

 ## Loops
+Loops are opposite of `Non-Loops` they can execute code multiple times

-Note: We are only going to mention `for-do` loop and not `while-do`, `repeat-until`.
-Because these loops are broken when using it and you can recreate it in lua.
+Also are only going to mention `for-do` loop and not `while-do`, `repeat-until`.
+Because these loops are broken when using it and can be recreated in Funkin lua.
 If you know what you're doing.

-Loops are used to execute code multiple times

 ### for-do
 It enables you to run a collection of commands, primarily used in `setPropertyFromGroup()` and `getPropertyFromGroup()` for notes.

 - `control` - A variable inside of the `for-do` and the start of the loop
 - `end` - The end of the loop
 - `increment` - An optional value that takes a step on every loop

-Example1:
+Example 1:
 ```lua
 function onCreatePost()
      for i = 0, getProperty('unspawnNotes.length')-1 do -- get's every note in the chart then subtracts one